jss367/jss367.github.io/_posts/2020-06-11-Data-Augmentation-with-Detectron2.md

 #### RandomApply

-The is a wrapper around the other augmentation methods so that you can turn a list of them on or off as a group with a specified probability.
-I don't generally use it for my purposes, but it could definitely be helpful in some cases.
+This is a wrapper around the other augmentation methods so that you can turn a list of them on or off as a group with a specified probability.
+I don't generally use it for my purposes, but it could be helpful in some cases.

 #### RandomFlip

-You can only flip horizontally or vertically, so for overhead imagery you should include two of these, one for each.
+You can only flip horizontally or vertically, so for overhead imagery, you should include two of these, one for each.
 You can specify the probability.
 I don't see any reason not to use 0.5.

 #### Resize and ResizeShortestEdge

 There are two resize options.
 If your images vary in shape and you don't want to distort them, `ResizeShortestEdge` is the one to use because it won't change the image's aspect ratio.
 It increases the size (preserving the aspect ratio) until the shortest edge matches the value you specify.
 Then it checks if the longest edge is larger than the limit.
 If so, it then reduces the image to fit.
-This means that the shortest side may be shorter than the value you provided, which is a little counterintuitive, but on the plus size you can make sure your images aren't too long (or just not provide a maximum value).
+This means that the shortest side may be shorter than the value you provided, which is a little counterintuitive, but on the plus side, you can make sure your images aren't too long (or just not provide a maximum value).
 One thing I don't like about this is that it upsamples different images differently, depending on their shape

 #### RandomRotation

-Does exactly what it sounds like.
+This does exactly what it sounds like.
+You pass it a list of `[min_angle, max_angle]` and it randomly chooses a value.
 Highly recommended for overhead imagery.

 #### RandomCrop
 Cropping is supported by default in the configuration files so I prefer to do it there and leave this alone.